kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

   [...]
 ```

-:information_source:&nbsp; The configurations above are needed on all geo sites.

-:information_source:&nbsp; When using repmgr on the secondary site the `node_count` in `postgres.tf` should be set to 1 for the secondary sites config.
-When using Patroni, this can be left at its original value.

 Once each site is configured we can run the `terraform apply` command against each project.
 You can run this command against all sites at the same time.